top of page

 • 3 min read

 This shift didn’t begin in luxury showrooms or glossy brochures.
 It started inside old kitchens—behind cabinets, under sinks, and inside corners no one usually checks.
+For nearly a decade, homeowners across Tamil Nadu trusted one voice when it came to interiors: the carpenter.
+You bought a new house.
+You called a carpenter.
+You asked, “Sir, what material is good?”
+And the answer was almost always the same.

 “MDF podalam sir… particle board podalam… budget-friendly.”